syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img6.png)

+Toolbar in Gantt chart
+{:.caption}

-Note:add, edit, delete options are enabled when enabling the allowEditing, allowAdding, allowDelete in the edit Settings.
+N> add, edit, delete options are enabled when enabling the allowEditing, allowAdding, allowDelete in the edit Settings.

-_Figure : Toolbar in Gantt chart_

 #### Enable sorting